 Recent accounting pronouncements - In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
 ASU 2016-02 requires that a lease liability and related right-of-use-asset representing the lessee's right to use or control the asset be recorded on the statement of financial position upon the commencement of all leases except for short-term leases.
 Leases will be classified as either finance leases or operating leases, which are substantially similar to the classification criteria for distinguishing between capital leases and operating in existing lease accounting guidance.
 As a result, the effect of leases in the statement of activities and change in net assets and the statement of cash flows will be substantially unchanged from the existing lease accounting guidance.
-The ASU is effective for fiscal years beginning after December 15, 2022, with the adoption of ASU 2020-05.
-Early adoption is permitted.
-The Organization is currently evaluating the full effect that the adoption of this standard will have on the financial statements.
+The Organization adopted the standard effective January 1, 2022.
+The impact upon adoption was not material to the financial statements and resulted in the recognition of a right of use asset and right of use liability totaling approximately \$61,000 on adoption date.